haotianzhu/C_Questions_Solutions/remove_nth_node_from_end_of_list/README.md

 		# tracks of lleft -> left -> ..... -> right
 		# where the distance of left and right is n nodes
-		# when right touch base, which means right is None
+		# when right touches base, which means right is None
 		# we need to remove left
 		# so only thing we need is to connect lleft and left.nxet
 		left = head